parakhi88/monitor-mysql-and-jvm/README.md

   ```

 ## Prometheus
-1. Go to the root folder of the project to create a Prometheus container
+1. Go to the root folder of the project to create a Prometheus container.
   ```
-    docker run -d
+    docker run -d \
-      --name prometheus-server \
+      --name prometheus \
       -p 9090:9090  \
       --network test-network  \
       --restart unless-stopped  \